 First, the advanced power-lacing technology.

 Then, the FitAdapt engine which allows for instant personalisation through the Nike Adapt App.

 Finally, the ‘Air Light’ soles technology.

-Moreover, the raised profile and thicker midsole make these tech sneakers stand out, often described as the futuristic Nike shoes.
+Moreover, the raised profile and thicker midsole make these tech sneakers stand out, often described as the most futuristic Nike shoes.